On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: Introduction

-In this paper, we study cactus graphs, which are graphs in which any two cycles share at most one vertex.
+any two cycles share at most one vertex.
 Cacti are a natural generalization of trees and ring graphs, providing a flexible model for applications such as wireless sensor networks, particularly when tree structures are too restrictive~\cite{ben2012centdian}.

-Despite several efforts, the complexity of \telebr for cactus graphs remains unresolved.
-However, progress has been made for specific families of cactus graphs.
-For instance, unicyclic graphs, a simple subset of cactus graphs containing exactly one cycle, are shown to be solvable in linear time~\cite{Harutyunyan2007unicyclic}.
-Similarly, \cite{harutyunyan2023chainring} proved that the chain of rings, which consists of cycles connected sequentially by a single vertex, has a linear-time algorithm for determining their broadcast time.
-In $k$-restricted cactus graphs, where each vertex belongs to at most $k$ cycles (for a fixed constant $k$), \citet{vcevnik2017broadcasting} proposed algorithms that compute the broadcast time for a given originator in $O(n)$ time.
-They also developed methods to determine the broadcast times for all vertices and provided optimal broadcast schemes.
+There have been several studies for broadcasting in specific families of cactus graphs \cite{vcevnik2017broadcasting, ehresmann2021approximation, harutyunyan2009necklace, Harutyunyan2007unicyclic, harutyunyan2008unicyclic, harutyunyan2023chainring}.
+For instance, for unicyclic graphs, a simple subset of cactus graphs containing exactly one cycle, the problem is solvable in linear time~\cite{Harutyunyan2007unicyclic}.
+Similarly, \cite{harutyunyan2023chainring} proved that the chain of rings, which consists of cycles connected sequentially by a single vertex, has an optimal algorithm that runs in linear time.
+In $k$-restricted cactus graphs, where each vertex belongs to at most $k$ cycles, for a fixed constant $k$, \citet{vcevnik2017broadcasting} proposed algorithms that compute the optimal broadcast scheme in $\oh(n)$ time.
+Despite all these efforts, the complexity of \telebr for arbitrary cactus graphs has remained open, a question that we resolve in this paper.

+\telebr is NP-hard for general graphs~\cite{GareyJ79}, and even for restricted graphs.
+In particular, Tale recently showed that the problem remains NP-hard for graphs of pathwidth of $3$ \cite{tale2024double}, a result that naturally extends to graphs with higher pathwidths.
+However, the complexity of the problem for graphs of pathwidth $2$ has remained an open question, which we address in this paper.

-\citet{elkin2002lowerbound} proved that approximating \telebr within a factor of $3 - \epsilon$ for any $\epsilon > 0$ is NP-hard. \citet{kortsarz1995approximation} showed that \telebr in general graphs has an approximation ratio of $O(\log n / \log \log n)$.
+\citet{elkin2002lowerbound} proved that approximating \telebr within a factor of $3 - \epsilon$ for any $\epsilon > 0$ is NP-hard. \citet{kortsarz1995approximation} showed that \telebr in general graphs has an approximation ratio of $\oh(\log n / \log \log n)$.
 It is possible that there is a constant factor approximation for general graphs.
-However, constant-factor approximation exists only for restricted graph classes such as unit disk graphs~\cite{shang2010unitdisk} and k-cycle graphs~\cite{BhabakH15}.
+However, constant-factor approximation exists only for restricted graph classes such as unit disk graphs~\cite{shang2010unitdisk} and certain sub-families of cactus graphs such as $k$-cycle graphs~\cite{BhabakH15}.